cokelid/ChocoButler/README.md

 ### `check_delay_hours`
 By default ChocoButler checks for outdated packages every 12 hours.
 To change this, edit the `settings.json` file and change the `check_delay_hours` value.

+### `silent`
+Suppress alert pop-ups by setting `silent` to `true`.
+Alerts will still be shown for warnings and errors, even with this setting turned on.

 ### `auto_install`
 By default, ChocoButler will alert you to available updates, and you then start the installation process (from the system tray icon) at a convenient time.
 This way you don't upgrade Zoom in the middle of a video meeting, say.
 However if you want the upgrade installation to occur automatically, and as soon as outdated packages are available, you can change the `auto_install` setting to `true`.